deobald/markdown-resume/resume.md

 **B.Sc.Hons.Coop. in Computer Science, University of Regina** (2005)

-- Graduated with Honours in the Co-operative Education Program
+- Graduated with Honours in the Cooperative Education Program
 - Participated in five work terms across public, private, and cooperative sectors
 - Held Top Secret security clearance with Canadian government